DSC-SPIDAL/harp/run/10.BlockParallelReport/readme.md

 # got to directory: sub/xgb-optapprox
 # this cmd will generate two release versions, with or w/o halftrick
-# with the tag name "-byte-blockdense-longcube-threadinit"
+# with the tag name "cutmodelhalf"

 cd $_gbtproject_/sub/xgb-optapprox
-./makeall.sh byte-blockdense-longcube-threadinit
+./makeall.sh cutmodelhalf

 ```